kirberich/huegely/README.md

  - Having some kind of server (it's written to be used by apps and servers and things, not to be one).

 ## Acknowledgements
 Huegely is heavily inspired by https://github.com/studioimaginaire/phue.
+The logic for dealing with the hue API transition time bug especially is mostly taken from phue, many thanks for dealing with that!

 ## Installation
 To install, run `pip install git+https://github.com/kirberich/huegely.git`.